silicons/Citadel-Station-13-RP/nepids.md

 ### Function

-- Synthetics often choose their own names, and are addressed by such, in combination with their role.
-These names are often highly varied - influenced by the specific tendencies of their creators.
-    - Their technical designations are shockingly similar in structure to those of common galactic corporations, likely due to the relative efficiency of alphanumeric designations.
-Most synthetics have a designation with a lineage and discriminator.
-Such designations are local to the ark-fleet of origin.
-Example: AVX-511.
-- A lineage of positronics indicate the presence of similar, or even the exact same templates used in initialization.
-Unlike most modern corporations, however, the vast majority of Dnin-Nepid arkships opt to stop tuning their templates far before the level necessary for a synthetic able to perform complex tasks like engineering and colonization out of the box.
-    - It isn't uncommon for freshly created positronics to know no more than Luinimma, as well as any basic concepts pre-programmed in.
-Synthetics are initially tuned to *understand* their world and the people around them, as opposed to manipulate the world and perform a specific task.
+Modern Dnin-Nepid synthetics are highly variable in behavior - designed to adapt to their roles as opposed to abiding by pre-imprinted directives.

-- Most synthetics are first initialized as part of a batch in a laboratory, and then allowed to assimilate into the populace and observe their intended functions directly from those performing it.
-The lack of narrowly tuned parameters result in a synthetic being able to absorb vast amounts of information from their surroundings - rapidly becoming as proficient, or even more efficient than the organic that they shadow within a short period of time.
+- Synthetics are usually initialized in batches within a laboratory, and then allowed to assimilate into the populace and observe their intended functions directly from those performing it.
+The lack of narrowly tuned parameters result in a synthetic being able to absorb vast amounts of information from their surroundings - rapidly becoming as proficient, or even more efficient than the organics they shadow within a short period of time.
-    - Synthetics often, for better or worse, exhibit this malleability throughout their lifespans, allowing even dated units to re-adapt to their circumstances - the exact opposite of most corporate synthetics made in Human space.
+  - This malleability is often retained throughout a synthetic's lifetime, allowing even dated units to re-adapt to their circumstances and thrive, as opposed to become obsolete.
+- Synthetics often take up an occupation within their ship once sufficiently adapted - this is a relatively fast process, off-setting the cost of custom tailored positronics and shells.
+  - Titles similar to the ones given to organic crew are adopted by synthetics as they acclimate, such as 'Engineer', 'Architect', 'Navigator', 'Keeper', etc.
+  - After a sufficient amount of time, synthetics often find themselves integrating with many of the varied excursion crews aboard their arkship; this is a practice that is *extremely* beneficial to scouting and architectural efforts, as a fully learned synthetic can perform navigation and analysis more efficiently than the rigid systems of a shuttlecraft - as well as care for its crew.
+- A synthetic, much like their organic counterparts, tends to become extremely proficient at operating their home ships and shuttles - often able to perform just as well as most stationary positronic AI cores if provided the necessary interfaces.
+Many ships often have transponders accessible by the *created* whom are tuned to it, allowing for wireless manipulation akin to stationbound synthetics when away from a hard-wired terminal.
 - It is considered **strictly** taboo to permanently enslave synthetics, or to produce them for the explicit purpose of warfare.
 Such usages are only rumored from rogue arkships and fleet-groups.

 ### Finality

 Given their purpose, Dnin-Nepid synthetics are designed from the ground up with mechanisms for the preservation of knowledge.

-- From creation, positronic cores are physically designed for the ability to mirror and imprint patterns created during operation - if they so choose to do so.
+- From creation, positronic cores are physically designed for the ability to mirror and imprint patterns created during operation - if the synthetic in question chooses to do so.
 These channels are meaningless if the core resists their operation - consciously or otherwise.
 - Synthetics often operate with special transponders inside their chassis that link up to their originating arkship to back up their conscious experience during their lives.
 This transponder may be turned off by them, voluntarily, or be physically removed.
 	- Such a transponder requires a suitable receiver with sufficient storage nearby to operate.
 Synthetics whom leave their home are sometimes hard-pressed to find facilities with the necessary bandwidth and processing.
 - A synthetic's exact circuit design and initial state is recorded during creation, and stored within an arkship's databanks along with provisioned space for the compressed storage of said conscious experience.
 In the event of a total loss of their positronic core, they can be recreated from scratch and their memories **imperfectly** replayed back to them, akin to watching one's life through a television, albeit sped up by a million times over, thanks to the in-built imprinting channels.